LULI has been training the next generation of land use leaders since 2012.

 In 2018 we expanded the LULI program and held our first out-of-Metro cohort in Southern Oregon to empower current and emerging land use leaders across Oregon.
 After a third LULI program in Southern Oregon in 2022 we held the first Central Oregon LULI starting in the fall 2022.

-What does the LULI program look like?
+What does a LULI program look like?

 Only about 24 people are selected to participate in each cohort, and applying is often very competitive.
 We encourage any interested person to apply, and we work hard to create diverse cohorts consisting of people from all racial, gender, socio-economic, and political backgrounds.